SathiyarajPeriyannan/k8s-trn/README.md

 ## Use Case
-This microservice has been designed to be part of and bank applicaiton demo which demostrate the core banking functionality with microservice based example.
+This microservice is part of Kubernetes Replicated StatefulSet Solution and it depicts typical core banking scenario where a microservice is created for monitery transactions.
 This microservice only contains core banking transactions with help of CSM microservice which contains the static data for processing of bank transactions.

 ## Technology Stack